BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 If you notice your cat mewing at night and you can’t figure out the reason behind it, then the first thing you should do is run a full check-up at the vet.

-Yowling could be caused by conditions like arthritis, bladder infections, hyperthyroidism, hypertension, etc. So, the sooner you find out the source of your cat’s pain, you’ll have more possibilities of treating it.
+Yowling could be caused by conditions like arthritis, urinary tract problems, kidney disease, etc. So, the sooner you find out the source of your cat’s pain, you’ll have more possibilities of treating it.

 We, humans, have our own fears and phobias, some are the result of past trauma while others are rooted in the fear of the unknown.